mainmatter/mainmatter.com/src/posts/2024-05-21-team-buy-in.md

 On the other hand, if a team perceives the assessment as an _audit_, a quality control inspection where blame is distributed and people eventually get in trouble, transparency will obviously suffer.

-And worse, resentment might brew, understandably.
+And some discontent might start brewing, understandably.
 In turn, potential future interactions and collaborative work might be seriously affected.

 That's a very bad start for a long term relationship.